Meet the people behind Slow Food Lake Tahoe!

 Board Member Since 2019

 Terese found Slow Food as many in our community do - by volunteering in the organization's Food Bank Garden.
 In the garden she learned a love for “grow your own” and the many opportunities that exist for growing food at high elevation.
 But maybe more importantly, she found a group that was working to provide nutritious food to those who don't have easy access to it.
-As someone who has enjoyed the gardening classes, soup night, and digging in the Food Bank garden, she is dedicated to Slow Food's commitment to fostering community and a self-reliant food culture.
+As someone who has enjoyed the gardening classes, soup night, and digging in the Food Bank garden, she is dedicated to Slow Food's commitment to fostering community through these programs.

 Board Member Since 2019